zw5/music/README.md

 # Music filter
-Use this to add missing metadata to songs
+Use this to add missing metadata to songs, clean up file names, remove duplicate songs and more in just 1 script!
 #### Requires python **3.7**

 # Usage: